dannywalter/flapcaster/README.md

 ## Cheat Codes

-While playing you can type secret codes on your keyboard to enable extra features.
-When a valid code is entered a short message will appear at the top of the screen.
+Click the **Enter Code** button at the top of the screen to reveal a text box for entering cheats, or simply type a secret code on your keyboard while playing.
+When a valid code is submitted a short message will appear in the HUD.

 Available codes: